ignigoliz/amanuensis/README.md

 # Use With Other EEPROMs

-`Amanuensis` was designed for the 28c256, a 256K EEPROM with 32K addresses.
-However, the code might be reused for other **parallel** EEPROMs as long as they respond to the same read/write pulse cycles as the **28c256** (for exampl, the 28c64 is one of them):
+Amanuensis was designed for the 28c256 EEPROM which has 32K addresses.
+However, the code might be reused for other **parallel** EEPROMs just by adapting the pin mapping.
+This should be possible as long as they respond to the same read/write pulse cycles as the **28c256** (for example, the 28c64 is one of them).
+If you feel like hacking even deeper, you can adapt the pulse sequences (to be found in `arduino/EEPROM_interface.ino`).

 <p align="center">
  <img src="./assets/nuensis_pulses.png" alt="Pulses for reading/writting operations" width=100%>